ttu/json-flatfile-datastore/README.md

 {
   "selected_user": { "id": 1, "name": "Phil", "age": 40, "city": "NY" },
   "temperature": 23.45,
+  "temperatues": [ 12.4, 12.42, 12.38 ],
   "note": "this is a test"
 }
 ```

 Data store supports single items.
 Items can be value and reference types.
 Single item supports dynamic and typed data.

+Arrays are concidered as single items if they contain value types.
+If Array is empty it is listed as a collection.

 Single item's support same methods as Collections (`Get`, `Insert`, `Replace`, `Update`, `Delete`).